TeachOER

 TeachOER: A guide to Open Educational Resources across the web

-Browse our resources—including OER repositories—by using the “All Resources” tab above or focus in on teaching materials using the “Teaching with OER” tab.
+Browse our resources—including OER repositories—by using the “All Resources” tab above or focus on teaching materials using the “Teaching with OER” tab.
 You can also search TeachOER by keyword, material type, or subject area below.

 We strive to ensure that all materials listed on this site correctly indicate their copyright status.
 For more information about the different licenses applied to the materials on this site see our information page about copyrighted, openly licensed and other zero cost materials.